CloudSlang/docs/tutorial/10_lesson.rst

 ----------------

 We can save the file and run the flow now and see how the loop works.
-It won't quite do what we want it to yet, but it will demonstrate what a loop's default behavior is.
-Play around a bit and with passing the optional middle name and not passing it to see what happens.
+It won't quite do what we want yet, but it will demonstrate what a loop's default behavior is.
+Play around a bit with passing the optional middle name and not passing it to see what happens.
 Also try removing the last item in the loop expression's list.

 .. code-block:: bash

-    run --f <folder path>/tutorials/hiring/new_hire.sl --cp <folder path>/tutorials/base,<folder path>/tutorials/hiring --i first_name=john,middle_name=e,last_name=doe
+    run --f <folder path>/tutorials/hiring/new_hire.sl --cp <folder path>/tutorials --i first_name=john,middle_name=e,last_name=doe

 The first thing you'll notice is that the subflow is being run several times.
 This is what our loop has done.
 Next, you'll notice that